shane-baker-oropeza/azure-network-protocols/README.md

 <h3>Step 11: Observe DHCP Traffic</h3>

--In Wireshark, filter for dhcp (or bootp).
+- In Wireshark, filter for dhcp (or bootp).
 - In an Administrative PowerShell window, run ipconfig /renew.
 <br />